tofugu/wanikani-knowledge-guide/_posts/2020-03-03-app-settings.md

 **Review Ordering** _This is a new feature we're gradually rolling out to all users._

-- The default for this is 'Shuffled', all reviews are randomly ordered.
+- The default for this is 'Shuffled', which means that all reviews appear in random order.
 - You can also choose 'Lowest level first', reviews for the lowest level subjects will come first.
 Even though they are ordered by lowest level, we still shuffle subjects within a range of 50.
 This means that in a review session, your lowest level subject will be in the first 50 items you review.